Approved by the president

-The following practices can help faculty and staff members and employees of campus affiliates appropriately share information with media organizations and/or refer media organizations to other sources at the college.
+The following practices can help faculty and staff members and employees of campus affiliates appropriately share information with media organizations and/or refer media organizations to other sources at the university.

 - Keep the public nature of media organizations’ work in mind.
 Media organizations usually may disclose to their audiences whatever is shared with them.

 - Do not feel obligated.
 You may decline to answer any question, refer any question to the Office of Communication and Marketing, or disengage with a media organization.

 - Notify the Office of Communication and Marketing if a media organization engages you or you have engaged a media organization.
 This is especially valuable if there is reason to anticipate negative coverage related to any faculty or staff member, any student, or the university.

 - Be aware of liability.
 Individuals have been held liable for comments found by courts to be defamatory, libelous or obscene.

 Only the Office of Communication and Marketing and Office and Sports Information may issue university news releases.
 The latter issues news releases regarding intercollegiate athletics; the former issues releases about other university matters.
 These offices maintain relationships with media organizations’ reporters, editors, and other representatives, and frequently engage them.